 If a medic is neutralized they can instruct another player on how to perform field care on themselves.

-Knock (see 2.11) and certain weapon effects (heavy weapons 2.6, explosives 2.7, EMP 2.10) can make you unconscious.
+Knock (see 2.11) and certain weapon effects (heavy weapons 2.6, explosives 2.7) can make you unconscious.
 You stay unconscious for 100 seconds (we recommend counting in your head).
 Then you slowly come back to your senses.

 You will have a hard time remembering exactly what happened the moments before your unconsciousness.
-For example: you will not remember who knocked you out or fired an EMP in your face.
+For example: you will not remember who knocked you out (unless would make for good un scene, use your better judgement).

 While unconscious, other people are allowed to loot and "finish you off".
 If someone "finishes you off" you are neutralized.
 See 2.2.